End-to-End Conformal Calibration for Optimization Under Uncertainty: End-to-End Training of Conformally Calibrated Uncertainty Sets

 which yields uncertainty sets \eqref{eq:score_rep_uncertainty} that are ellipsoidal:

-which is calibrated when $q$ is chosen by the split conformal procedure detailed in \Cref{sec:calibration}.
-By taking the dual of the inner maximization problem and invoking strong duality (see \Cref{sec:appendix_ellipsoid}), it is possible to transform the robust optimization problem \eqref{eq:z-star} into the equivalent tractable form:
+Let $L_\theta(x)$ denote the unique lower-triangular Cholesky factor of $\Sigma_\theta(x)$ (i.e., $\Sigma_\theta(x) = L_\theta(x) L_\theta(x)^\top$).
+Taking the dual of the inner maximization problem and invoking strong duality (see \Cref{sec:appendix_ellipsoid}), we transform the robust optimization problem \eqref{eq:z-star} into an equivalent form that is convex, and hence tractable, under \Cref{as:main}: